eclectic-coding/react-movie-browser_frontend/README.md

 <img src="admission.jpg" alt="" style="zoom:50%;" />

-This application is a rearch site for Movies past and present, to provide the user with tools to be informed in their entertainment choices.
+This application is a research site for Movies past and present, to provide the user with tools to be informed in their entertainment choices.

 ## Getting Started